 JASC distinguishes itself from other student exchange programs in that it is entirely student-run and student-led in nature.
-At the conclusion of each Conference, delegates elect Executive Committee members (ECs) in nature.
 At the conclusion of each Conference, delegates elect Executive Committee members (ECs) from amongst their peers to continue the JASC legacy and begin preparations for the next year's gathering.
 ECs are responsible for managing all aspects of the Conference, from determining the overarching Conference theme and sites to overseeing the micro logistics of delegate lodging, dining, and transportation.
 The Executive Committee receives guidance and financial assistance from International Student Conferences (ISC), a non-profit organization located in Washington, D.C. that oversees preparations for JASC.